Do Double Yolk Eggs Hatch?

 Are hens that lay double yolk eggs genetically modified?

-The short and easy answer is no. Double yolks in eggs happen accidentally and have nothing to do with genetic modification of your breed of chickens.
+The short and easy answer is no. Double yolks in eggs happen accidentally and have nothing to do with the genetic modification of your breed of chickens.
 However, the poultry industry has genetically altered the reproductive system of some breeds of laying hens to increase their egg production.
 Some producers even have selectively bred for double yolk egg layers.
 But it is just a coincidence when it occasionally happens to your hen.

 Can an egg contain more than two yolks?